Tarasovk49/2018_lipodisk_md/analysis/README.md

 - `--trajectory SMALP_npt.xtc` XTC or TRR file

-- `--planefit_sel 'resname DMPC and name C27'` selection of atoms to fit plane
+- `--planefit_sel 'resname DMPC and name C27'` selection of atoms to fit plane, must include only one atom for each lipid as they are used for calculation of area per lipid.
+In order to get correct APL value you need to multiply that value by the number of atoms used (in case if more than one atom for each lipid is depicted)

 - `--dots_sel '(resname ST1 ST2 MAL MAR DB1 DB2 MAD MA2 and name CA CB) or (protein and name CA)'` additional to `--planefit_sel` selection of atoms to calculate Delaunay triangulation